koskenni/twol/README.md

 # twol: Compiler and other tools for two-level morphology

-These tools can be installed to your computer from PyPi by normal commands, such as
+These tools can be installed to your computer from PyPi by normal commands, such as:

     pip3 install --user twol

 For more instructions, see TWO Wiki https://github.com/koskenni/twol/wiki